Finland

 Birth trajectory

-According to birth patterns observed in 2024, the total number of births is expected to decrease significantly over time if migration is not considered.
-Starting from 43,655 births in 2024, the figure is projected to drop by 50% to 21,828 by 2068.
-This downward trend continues, with births anticipated to decline by 75% by 2112, and ultimately fall by 90% to just 4,366 in 2170.
+According to the birth pattern observed in 2024, the total number of births is projected to decline significantly over the coming decades if migration is not taken into account.
+By 2068, births are expected to drop from 43,655 in 2024 to approximately 21,828, marking a 50% reduction.
+This downward trend continues, with births potentially falling by 75% around 2112 and reaching a 90% decrease to about 4,366 by 2170.

 Childlessness rate (TCR)

-Within Europe, it ranks 5th out of 31 countries for the highest childlessness rates.
+Within Europe, it ranks 5th out of 31, making it one of the continent’s countries with the highest childlessness rates.

 Source: Human Fertility Database.